 World Bog Snorkelling Championships

-The 34th World Bog Snorkelling Championships is part of a whole season of daft events that make up the World Alternative Games.
-Staged over two weeks in August in the little town of Llanwrtyd Wells, some of the contests are aimed purely at youngsters – things like Pooh Sticks and Rock, Paper, Scissors.
+The World Bog Snorkelling Championships is part of a whole season of daft events that make up the World Alternative Games.
+Usually staged over two weeks in August in the little town of Llanwrtyd Wells, some of the contests are aimed purely at youngsters – things like Pooh Sticks and Rock, Paper, Scissors.
 For others, like the Wife Carrying Championships, you’ll need to supply a wife.
 You don't have to partake in the bog snorkelling to enjoy it, by the way; watching others get muddy is possibly more entertaining!

 Rafting the Tryweryn

 Here’s a natural way to cool off: plunge into the rapids of the River Tryweryn at the National White Water Centre near Bala.
 The river’s flow is controlled by releasing water from a dam, so there’s white water all year round – even when other rivers are dry.
 Try the Family Raft Safari, which is ideal for ages 10 and up.

 Heavenly ice cream

 After a day in the August sun, nothing tastes better than an ice cream from Heavenly, a fabulously old-fashioned sweet shop in the market town of Llandeilo.
 The ice creams come in stunning flavours, our current favourites being the Lime and Stem Ginger one and the Wild Strawberry Ripple one.
 We haven’t yet decided, so urgent research continues.

 A family cottage holiday